tristancabel/tristancabel.github.io/_posts/2016-05-20-predictive_analytics.md

 We also need to compute the degree of freedom with a formula TODO .

-### Monte Carlo simulation
+### Computational method
+Instead of formally computing these terms, we can use a computational method such as:

-we are asking questions of the form : "what would happen if we ran this experiment 1000 times?" . --> do a simulated experiment
+ - **Monte Carlo simulation** "what would happen if we ran this experiment 1000 times?" . --> do a simulated experiment

-### Resampling
-It consists of mixing the values between test and standard results.
+ - **Resampling** : mix values between test and standard results.
 Then recompute the means, and the difference in the means.
 Re do this at least 10000 times.
-You can then see if the difference in the means in the initial results is significant.
+We can then see if the difference in the means in the initial results is significant.
 The key assumption is independance.

 To decide when the result can be considered significant, consider the null hypothesis, run the experiment and compute the 5th and 95th percentiles of all the different results.

-### Bootstrap
-boostrap is:

- - Given a dataset of size N
- - Draw N samples *with replacement* to create a new dataset
- - Repeat ~1000 times
- - compute ~1000 sample statistics and interpret these as repeated experiments

-But keep in mind that:

- - bootstrap may underesstimate the confidence interval for small samples
- - bootstrap cannot be used to estimate the min or max of a population
- - samples need to be independant

-### effect size
+## effect size
 Effect size is used to try to see *how* significant a result is (not only if it is significant or not).
 It is used prolifically in meta-analysis to combine results from multiple sudies. $ES = \frac{Mean\ of\ experimental\ group - Mean\ of\ control\ group}{standard\ deviation}$

 $ES = \frac{\bar{X_1} - \bar{X_2}}{\sigma_{pooled}}$  with $\sigma_{pooled}=\sqrt{\frac{\sigma_1^2(n_1 -1) + \sigma_2^2(n_2 -1) }{(n_1-1 + (n_2-1))}}$

 From this, we can say that **a standardized mean difference effect size of 0.2 is small, 0.5 is medium and 0.8 is large**.

-### Meta-analysis
+## Meta-analysis
 From Fisher(1944)

 > When a number of quite independant tests of significance have been made, it sometimes happens that although few or none can be claimed individually as significant, yet the aggregate gives an impression that the probabilities are on the whole lower than would often have been obtained by chance.

 So it's aggragating results!
 We can use a weighted average, average across multiple studies, but give more weight to more precise studies.
 We can define weights has inverse-variance wight $w_i = \frac(1}{se^2}$ (se = standard error) or use a simple method: weight by sample size

-### Benford's Law
+## Benford's Law
 *Benford's Law* is a tool to detect fraud
 An example to intuite how it workds is this: